 Mat McLean is Head Chef and Owner of Hamilton’s Palate Restaurant.
 He has won numerous awards including Best Regional Restaurant in the Cuisine Restaurant of the Year Awards (2011 and 2012).
 He is a great supporter of artisan producers in the Waikato and committed to cooking with fresh seasonal, local produce.
 Mat is regarded as one of this country’s best red meat chefs and is a lifetime Platinum Beef & Lamb New Zealand Ambassador.

-Kathy Pateron’s career spans Cordon Bleu teaching in London and New Zealand, running her own successful catering business and co-authoring cookbooks.
-Kathie is a food writer and food stylist for the New Zealand Herald Bite Magazine and the New Zealand Beef + Lamb Magazine.
+Kathy Paterson’s career spans Cordon Bleu teaching in London and New Zealand, running her own successful catering business and co-authoring cookbooks.
+Kathy is a food writer and food stylist for the New Zealand Herald Bite Magazine and the New Zealand Beef + Lamb Magazine.
 Kathy is Immediate Past President of Food Writers NZ.

 An engineer by profession, Aaron has spent the last 11 years judging food and dairy in New Zealand and recently in Australia too.
 He loves judging is passions, cheese and ice cream.
 In the engineering field, he has 21 years working in the New Zealand, Australian, American and Irish dairy and food industries.
 He splits his working time between Waikato, New Zealand and Victoria, Australia where he loves to eat and drink (too much) and takes a great interest in new and novel foods.
 Aaron can often be found trout fishing and hunting in the North Island wilderness.
 He catches and processes everything himself with care and respect for the animal and its environment.